-Neutrogena has two moisturizers which look almost identical to each other in their hydro boost line.
+Neutrogena has two moisturizers which look almost identical to each other in their Hydro Boost line.
 Despite the visual similarities, the water gel and the gel cream are distinctly different products.
-Both moisturizers are amazing but each is better suited to a particular skin type.
+Both moisturizers are amazing but each suits a particular skin type.

-We’ll be looking at the comparative differences between Neutrogena Hydro Boost Water Gel and Gel Cream.
-The hydro boost line is trusted by countless beauty professionals.
+The Hydro Boost line is trusted by countless beauty professionals.
 Once you’ve taken a closer look, you’ll soon understand why.

 Each Moisturizer Smells Different